Cisco-Talos/clamav-documentation/src/manual/Usage/Configuration.md

 freshclam
 ```

+> _Tip_: Depending on how you installed Freshclam and depending on which version of ClamAV you're running, you may encounter errors the first time you run Freshclam.
+See [the Freshclam section of our FAQ](../../faq/faq-freshclam.md) for help!

 If everything is OK you may create the log file in /var/log (ensure the directory is owned either by *clamav* or whichever user `freshclam` will be running as):

 ```bash